LiaraAlis/kimai2-SmallBusinessRuleBundle/README.md

 bin/console kimai:reload --env=prod
 ```

-To enable the small business regulation, go to the system settings and enable the checkbox in section `Small business rule`.
+To enable the small business regulation, go to the system settings and enable the checkbox in section `Invoices`.
 From now on, small business regulation is applied on all your invoices.